Brooklyn

 Transfiguration R. C. Church

 Cornerstone laid in September 1889.
-The current structure replaced an older structure dating to about 1874 that was located to the east on Hooper Street.
-The old church was built with the intention of later being converted to a school, and therefore had beam pockets built into the walls for the installation of two new floors at a future date.
-(That church/school was later replaced with a new school.)
+The current structure superseded an older chapel designed by Thomas Houghton1 dating to 1875 that was located just to the east on Hooper Street.
+The original chapel was built with the intention of later being converted to a school, and therefore had beam pockets built into the walls for the installation of two new floors at a future date.

 St. Peter Episcopal Church